GenieTim/genieblog.ch/source/_posts_en/2016/2016-06-29-sprache-sprechen.en.md

 findable: false
 ---

 The motivation for a language exchange?
-Learn language, of course.
+Learn the language, of course.
 In my case Russian.
 An exciting language: Influences of Vikings, Mongols, Greeks and many more developed into their own complex language, which is characterized in particular by a far too large number of words.
 Another peculiarity is the Cyrillic script, which consists of a handwriting and a block script, both of which have great similarities to the Latin script.
 But only visually: the Cyrillic letter for the sound of the Latin d in the handwriting looks like that of the g, the r like a p, the t like an m.
-And that's just a selection of the minor difficulties.
+And that's only a selection of the minor difficulties.

 The question of how much I understand and whether I am making great progress is often asked.
 I don't feel competent to give a reasonable answer.